martin-olivier/dylib/README.md

 lib.close();
 ```

-## Get a Function or a Variable
+## Get a function or a variable

-`has_symbol`
-Check if a symbol exists in the currently loaded dynamic library.

 `get_function`
-Get a function from the dynamic library currently loaded in the object.
+Get a function from the dynamic library currently loaded in the object

 `get_variable`
-Get a global variable from the dynamic library currently loaded in the object.
+Get a global variable from the dynamic library currently loaded in the object
 ```c++
 // Load ./dynamic_lib.so